craigerskine/pxl.media/_src/games/_data/the-legend-of-zelda-ocarina-of-time-gcn.md

 ---
-title: 'The Legend of Zelda: Ocarina of Time GCN'
+title: 'The Legend of Zelda: Ocarina of Time [GCN]'
 tags:
   - platform_gamecube
   - genre_action-adventure